Cronometer Review 2026: The Most Accurate Nutrition Tracker?

 If Cronometer's 82-nutrient tracking is more than you need, GAYA provides fast, accurate calorie and macro tracking with photo logging and a voice coach β in 15 seconds per meal instead of minutes.

-- FatSecret verified database for reliable calorie and macro accuracy
+- 7M+ verified foods from three databases for reliable calorie and macro accuracy

 - Built for weight loss, not micronutrient optimization